-The information in this guide is based on the Local Government Pension Scheme (Scotland) Regulations 2018 and other relevant legislation.
-It applies to people who were contributing members of the Local Government Pension Scheme on 1 April 2015 or who have since joined the Scheme.
-This guide was up-to-date at the time of publication in March 2024.
-It is for general use and cannot cover every personal circumstance, nor does it cover specific protected rights that apply to a very limited number of councillors e.g. those whose pension benefits increase in any tax year by more than the annual allowance (£60,000 or, for higher earners, the tapered annual allowance), those whose rights are subject to a pension sharing order following divorce or dissolution of a civil partnership.
-In the event of any dispute over your pension benefits, the appropriate legislation will prevail as this guide does not confer any contractual or statutory rights and is provided for information purposes only.
+This guide cannot cover every personal circumstance.
+For example, it does not cover all ill health retirement benefits.
+Nor does it cover rights that apply to a limited number of councillors e.g. those whose total pension benefits exceed the lifetime allowance (£1,073,100 in 2020/21), those whose pension benefits increase in any tax year by more than the annual allowance (£40,000 in 2020/21 or, for higher earners, the tapered annual allowance), those whose rights are subject to a pension sharing order following divorce or dissolution of a civil partnership.
+In the event of any dispute over your pension benefits the appropriate legislation will prevail.
+This brief guide does not confer any contractual or statutory rights and is provided for information purposes only.